johnfercher/maroto/docs/README.md

 ## Migration

-1. We will no longer maintain the current version`v0.43.0`of maroto.
+1. We will no longer maintain the current version`v1.0.0`of maroto.
-   - The current project`v0.43.0`will be released as version`v1.0.0`through the main branch, marking the end of the old version.
+   - The last version`v0.43.0`was release as`v1.0.0`through the main branch, marking the end of the old version.
    - We will clearly communicate this transition in the README.md.
-2. We will initiate a new branch for version`v2.0.0`and start development.
+2. We started a new branch for version`v2.0.0`.
    - [Alpha/Beta versions](https://go.dev/doc/modules/version-numbers) will be released as we achieve small deliverables.
    - Initially, the project will focus on defining a design that enables us to accomplish all objectives.
 Subsequently, we will begin incorporating all features from the old version, and finally, we will introduce the new features.